Senate Bill No. 7

 (b) A licensed health care provider who is permitted by law to prescribe an opioid antagonist may, if acting with reasonable care, prescribe and subsequently dispense or distribute an opioid antagonist in conjunction with an opioid overdose prevention and treatment training program, without being subject to civil liability or criminal prosecution, unless the act was the result of the licensed health care provider’s gross negligence or wilful misconduct.
 This immunity shall apply to the licensed health care provider even when the opioid antagonist is administered by and to someone other than the person to whom it is prescribed.

-(d) An initial responder who meets the requirements of subsection (c) of this section, acting in good faith, is not, as a result of his or her actions or omissions, liable for any violation of any professional licensing statute, subject to any criminal prosecution arising from or relating to the unauthorized practice of medicine or the possession of an opioid antagonist, or subject to any civil liability with respect to the administration of or failure to administer the opioid antagonist unless the act or failure to act was the result of the initial responder’s gross negligence or willful misconduct.
+(c) Any initial responders, who are not otherwise licensed to administer an opioid antagonist, may administer an opioid antagonist in an emergency without fee if the person has received the training specified in subdivision (4) of subsection (a) of this section and believes in good faith that the person being treated is experiencing an opiate overdose.
+The initial responder identified in this subsection, acting in good faith, is not, as a result of his or her acts or omissions, liable for any violation of any professional licensing statute, or subject to any criminal prosecution arising from or relating to the unauthorized practice of medicine or the possession of an opioid antagonist, or subject to any civil liability with respect to the administration of or failure to administer the opioid antagonist unless the act or failure to act was the result of the initial responder’s gross negligence or wilful misconduct.

-(e) Data regarding each opioid overdose prevention and treatment program that the Office of Emergency Medical Services operates or recognizes as an approved program shall be collected and reported by January 1, 2016, to the Legislative Oversight Commission on Health and Human Resources Accountability.
+(d) Data regarding each opioid overdose prevention and treatment program that the Office of Emergency Medical Services operates or recognizes as an approved program shall be collected and reported by January 1, 2016 to the Legislative Oversight Commission on Health and Human Resources Accountability.
 The data collected and reported shall include:

-(1) Number of training programs operating in an OEMS designated training center;
+(1) Number of training programs operating in the local health jurisdiction;

 (2) Number of individuals who have received a prescription for, and training to administer, an opioid antagonist;